Abbie Chatfield: Career

 In June 2022, Chatfield revealed that she had landed her own TV show as a part of the pilot showcase with Network 10 called Abbie Chats.
 The show premiered in July 2022.
+That November, she launched her own beer line, Spill Easy Going Lager.
 In December 2022, Chatfield was announced as the host of a new reality show on Binge called FBoy Island Australia.
+The show officially aired on 30 May 2023.